Should I Paint My Kitchen Cabinets? 9 Questions to Ask Before Getting Started

 DIY kitchen cabinet painting

-Bottom line… Consider your “Plan B” in case your plan goes awry.
-If you run out of paint, decide you don’t like the look or realize the project is tougher than you hoped to take on, what will you do without your kitchen during that time?
 Kitchen renovations are tough because the kitchen is such a central part of our homes.
 Keep in mind that with the right paint and plan, the project CAN go very quickly.
 Just block out enough time so you finish up before a scheduling conflict.
-This isn’t a project to take on the day before Thanksgiving, for example.
+This isnโ€™t a project to take on the day before Thanksgiving, for example.

-Question 5: How fussy are you about details?
+How fussy are you about details?

-I’m a little particular about certain details, of course, but I can handle slight imperfections.
-For example, it doesn’t bother me in the least the insides of my cupboards aren’t painted.
+Iโ€™m a little particular about certain details, of course, but I can handle slight imperfections.
+For example, it didn't bother me that insides of our cupboards weren't painted.
 We DID paint the inside of the doors, just not the interior of the cabinet boxes themselves.
-I like quality, but I don’t mind a little normal wear and tear (it comes with the Mom-of-Twins territory).
+I like quality, but I donโ€™t mind a little normal wear and tear (it comes with the Mom-of-Twins territory).

 If you are particular about details and want everything absolutely perfect, weigh your time against the cost.
-If you’re going to stay up at night making sure paint is cut perfectly or worrying about tiny details, it might not be a worthwhile DIY project for you to take on.
-However, if you’re hoping to save money or you're sick of your current cupboards but can’t afford a total redo right now, then painting your kitchen cabinets is your best option.
-I promise it can absolutely be easier than you think if you pick the right products and method!
+If youโ€™re going to stay up at night making sure paint is cut perfectly or worrying about tiny details, then painting kitchen cabinets may not be the project for you.

 diy painted kitchen cabinets

-Question 6: What kind of shape are your cabinets in?
+What kind of shape are your cabinets in?

 In Thea's kitchen, we were able to keep the hidden hinges (we just painted around them) and we replaced the hardware with these modern, beautiful and seriously inexpensive knobs.